rahimialijan/My-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all of My colleagues and supporters.
+I would like to thank Microverse Team & JavaScript Mastery Youtube channel

 <p align="right">(<a href="#readme-top">back to top</a>)</p>